theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Mizar was a man of cheery disposition--not especially religious in type, although he gave liberally to various temples and considered religion an important factor in the well being of the State.
 A detailed history of the latter part of his life would be simply a record of the various operations in which he was engaged and the various posts which he held, which would be scarcely helpful for our purpose.
 Let it suffice to say, that though his career was so successful, he made wonderfully few enemies, and that the experience in dealing with men, which this life gave him, was distinctly valuable as preparing him for the part which he will have to play in future history.
 He died, much respected and lamented, in the year 293, at the age of seventy one.

-Flos

-Chart XLVII c
-Alexandria

-(Birth of Herakles)
+Chart XLVII c - Alexandria - A.D.
+350 (Birth of Herakles)

-A.D.
-350

 The story of the life and death of Hypetia is too well known to need repetition here.
 But it will be well to link out chart to the history of the period by mentioning the names of a few of our characters.
 Neptune appeared this time as lamblichus, the author of a book on the Mysterious he married Naga, one of the fivee daughters of Vulcan and Nestor.
 Tripos was a pupil of his, named Aedesius.
 Apollo was Theon, the father of Hypetia, and Lutea was the Roman prefect Orestes, whose friendship was at the same time valuable and tiresome to her.
 Most of our characters were slain along with her.
 Her cousin Yajna married Osiris, and their eldest son was Venus, who in this incarnation was known to history as Proclus.
 Yajna and his wife loved travel, so it happened that their eldest son Venus was born not at their home in Alexandria, but in Constantinople in the year 411.
 Later on they lived for a time at Xanthos in Lycia, then, after returning home to Alexandria, they spent a considerable time in Athens.
 All these somewhat erratic movements played their part in the training of the young Proclus, and helped to make him what he was, the last great exponent of Neo-Platonism--the man whose influence overshadowed the whole mideaval Christian Church.

-Herakles

-Venus

-Chart XLVII c
-Alexandria

-(Birth of Herakles)
+Chart XLVII c - Alexandria - (Birth of Herakles) A.D.

-A.D.
 350

-Chart XLVII c
-Alexandria

-(Birth of Herakles)

-A.D.
-350

-Pollux
-Tripos
-Lutea

-Theo
-Deneb
-Hygeia
-Alma
-Bootes
-Tiphys
-Eudox

--Iris
-Iris

-Auriga
-Crux
-Scorpio

-Herakles took an immediate reincarnation in India as the daughter of Mars, and had a son, Capri.
-Vajra also appers.

-Mars

-Herakles

-Capri

-Vajra

 Arcor was born in Norway, about A.D.
 250, among the Vikings, and after many adventures, in the course of which she met Markab in Byzantium, she at last went to India, and finally died from wounds inflicted upon her by a tiger.
 On several occasions in the course of this life a white lady(Herakles) appeared to her in times of difficulty.